britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-02.md

 Inference can also leverage information obtained from sources other than direct traffic observation.
 Geolocation databases, for example, have been developed map IP addresses to a location, in order to provide location-aware services such as targeted advertising.
 This location information is often of sufficient resolution that it can be used to draw further inferences toward identifying or profiling an individual.

 Social media provide another source of more or less publicly accessible information.
 This information can be extremely semantically rich, including information about an individual's location, associations with other individuals and groups, and activities.
-Further, this information is generally contributed and curated voluntarily by the individuals themselves: it represents information which the individuals are not necessarily interested in protecting for privascy reasons.
+Further, this information is generally contributed and curated voluntarily by the individuals themselves: it represents information which the individuals are not necessarily interested in protecting for privacy reasons.
 However, correlation of this social networking data with information available from direct observation of network traffic allows the creation of a much richer picture of an individual's activities than either alone.
 We note with some alarm that there is little that can be done at protocol design time to limit such correlation by the attacker, and that the existence of such data sources in many cases greatly complicates the problem of protecting privacy by hardening protocols alone.

 ## An illustration of an ideal passive attack